sss-storage/SearchInPolicy/README.md

 # SearchInPolicy
-A policy that shows how to search the directory and parse the results
+An IDM policy snippet that shows how to search the directory and parse the results.